-- 8. The Governing body's designated safeguarding officer will carry out safeguarding checks through monitoring visits.
-A report will then be fedback to the Governing Body Committee. - 9.
-The Head teacher will consider seeking external reviews to check current protocols and policies as appropriate. - 10.
-An annual Safeguarding report will be completed by the DSL and deputy DSLs for the Headteacher and governing body.
+- 9. The Governing body's designated safeguarding officer will carry out safeguarding checks through monitoring visits.
+A report will then be fedback to the Governing Body Committee. - 10.
+The Head teacher will consider seeking external reviews to check current protocols and policies as appropriate.